 We present two high-level characteristics of the wall posting activity.
 First we use the time stamps of wall posts to examine the growth of user interactions over time.
-Figure 1 shows the number of wall posts from September 2006 to January 2009.
+Figure 1 shows the number of wall posts over the entire trace period.
 We observe a steady increase from approximately the middle of 2008.
 While this sudden growth in mid-2008 seems abrupt, it is likely that Facebook's launch of a new site design on July 20, 2008 allowed users to more easily view wall posts through friend feeds [6].
 We speculate that this change led to the spike in wall posts towards the end of the trace.